The documentation you're currently reading is for version 3.6.0. Click here to view documentation for the latest stable version.

 Overview: Single-box Reference Deployment¶

-share a dedicated Python virtualenv, and are configured by /etc/st2/st2.conf.
+share a dedicated Python virtualenv, and are configured via

 /opt/stackstorm/packs.
 It manages the sensors to be run on a node.
 It will start, stop and restart based on policy the sensors running on a node.

-st2.core.notifytriggerbased on the completion of ActionExecution.
+st2.core.notifytriggerTriggerInstances on the completion of an ActionExecution.
 The auxiliary purpose is to act as a backup scheduler for actions that may not have been scheduled.

-- st2auth is an authentication service with the REST endpoint.
-A variety of auth backends is available; see Authentication.
-Reference deployment uses flat file auth backend.
+st2auth is an authentication service with a REST endpoint.
+A variety of authentication backends are available; see Authentication for more details.
+The reference deployment uses flat file auth backend.

 st2client is the CLI and Python bindings for the StackStorm API.
-To configure CLI to point to the right
+To configure the CLI to point to

-API, authentication options, suppressing insecure warnings for self-signed certificates and other
+the right API, authentication options, suppress insecure warnings for self-signed certificates and

 st2client is packaged with